 marcus travel journal

-Originally founded by the Etruscans, and later taken over by the Romans, Viterbro has held a place.
-In the 13th Century it became the residence of the Popes.
+Originally founded by the Etruscans, and later taken over by the Romans, Viterbro has been and important town.
+In the 13th Century it became the of the few official residence of the Popes outside of Rome.

 World War II resulted in a fair amount of damage to Viterbo.
 But, the town was rebuilt.
 We were impressed with the centre of the town.
-It has been over twenty years since we were in Viterbro, but are returning in 2018.
-You will be impressed with the narrow streets and massive palaces the are on both sides of the streets.
+First visisted in are early trips to Italy, we returned in 2018, 2019 and 2021.
+The maze of narrow streets and the architecture provide a great framework to explore the town.
+There are massive palaces the are on both sides of the streets.
+When a town became a residence of the Pope, the elite seemed to follow very quickly.

 The Piazza del Plebiscito is surrounded by 15th and 16th palaces.
-The Palazzo dei Priori is open daily, but remember it will close over the lunch break.
-There is an impressive 17th century fountain in the courtyard.
+The Palazzo dei Priori, open daily, but remember it will close over the lunch break is impressive and that includes a 17th century fountain in the courtyard.

 The Cathedral di San Lorenzo dates from the 12th Century.
-The Sala del Conclave is where the elections for the Pope took place and it is at the top of the steps, and included with your admission ticket to the Cathedral.
+The Sala del Conclave is the room that held the elections for the Pope.

 The Chiesa di Santa Maria Nuova, restored after the bombing of World War II, include beautiful cloisters that are worth a visit.
 The Baptistery dates to the 13th Century and is located behind the cathedral.
 Octogonal in shape with a doom, it is green and white marble.
 Simple inside, with a stark appearance.
 The Sansovino baptismal font is impressive, all made from white marble.